Cloudxtreme/DDPS-db2dps/docs/ddps-database-server-installation.md

  7  status
     Status of the latest backup (good or bad).
  8  pkg_info
-    List of all installed packages, usefull for restore.
+    List of all installed packages, useful for restore.
  9  pkgs_manual.lst
-    Manual installed packages, usefull for restore.
+    Manual installed packages, useful for restore.
 10  pkgs_auto.lst
-    Automatic installed packages, usefull for restore.
+    Automatic installed packages, useful for restore.
 11  The directory /var/CPbackup//RESTORE_INFORMATION/apt with everything
     required for restoring all packages installed with apt-get ... on the failed system, including a ready made restore script.